neha-kay/Kiko-plus/about.md

 - My Macbook
 - Chipotle or any source of cheap, healthy, vegetarian meals (Dipti Aunty, you know I'm talking about you too 😛 . . .)

+### What I'm Doing With My Life

+I studied at Johns Hopkins as a double major, double minor, majoring in Economics & Psychology and minoring in Computer Science and Entrepreneurship & Management.

+Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to gain technical skill.
+I researched a ton and even documented my research as a career guide (INSERT LINK) before hitting the college fall recruiting season in full force.

+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

+If I can be of any help to you in terms of job recruiting / getting a job / the job search feel free to email me at <neha@nehakay.com>; I'm happy to help out and pay it forward 😊

+In any case, from a long-term perspective, I still have no clue what I want to do in the future.
+But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.

 ### In my free time I . . .

 * Rant about Apple products
 * Rant about Chipotle
+* Videochat with friends
+* Spend embarrassing amounts of time on my computer (shout out to Reem for pointing this out)
 * Travel

 As of July 2017, I've [traveled to 26 countries](http://www.nehakay.com/2017-06-02/footsteps/){:target="_blank"} and will be traveling to the last few countries I want to see before settling down and starting work at Microsoft.